ISSN

 ABOUT THE PUBLICATION

-Focus and scope
+Focus and Scope

-Peer evaluation
+Peer Review

 Copyright

-This work is licensed under a
+This work is licensed under a Creative Commons Attribution 4.0 International License.

 AnFaMed recognizes the importance and interest of preserving the content of our publication for future generations of readers and complies with the following procedures:

-2 - Backup, in non-proprietary formats, the final files, on an external hard drive.
+2 - Back up the final files, in non-proprietary formats, on an external hard drive.

 3 - Once published, weekly backups of the software (Open Journal System) and its complete content are made on the institution's servers.

-5 - Storage in Colibrí institutional repository.
+5 - Stored in the Colibrí institutional repository.

-Manuel Quintela was appointed Dean for the period 1909-1912 and re-elected for the period 1912-1915.
-This six-year period constitutes Quintela's first deanship, since he was again Dean between 1921 and 1927.
-During his first deanship, in 1913, Quintela presented a project to create a magazine edited by the Faculty, which would be the official organ Of the same.
-Although the Council approved the project, the execution of the idea had to be postponed due to lack of material resources.
-In 1915, when Américo Ricaldoni was dean, the initiative was resumed and a commission made up of two advisors, doctors José Scoseria and Alberto Vázquez Barriere, was appointed, who was in charge of preparing a definitive project, by which the direction of the Anales was left to position of the dean, and doctors Arnoldo Berta and Domingo Prat were appointed editorial secretaries.
-At the time of approval of the project by the Council, Américo Ricaldoni expressed the following, anticipating the integration policy that he would carry out in the rest of his two terms as dean: "For my part, I also propose that, as an annex , publish with it a Student Page, intended to collect the observations or reflections that the students of our Faculty would like to make about everything related to the study plans, teaching methods, movements of the classes and laboratories, etc., etc. , that is, about everything that is related to the life of the Faculty itself.
-On that Page, the students would present not only their own opinions, but also those of the professors or any other technical or university authority that they had been interested in consulting.”
+In 1915, with Américo Ricaldoni as Dean, the initiative was revived and a committee composed of two councilors, Drs.
+José Scoseria and Alberto Vázquez Barriere, was appointed to draft a final project.
+The project was then left to the Dean to direct the Annals, and Drs.
+Arnoldo Berta and Domingo Prat were appointed as editorial secretaries.
+At the time of the Council's approval of the project, Américo Ricaldoni made the following statement, outlining the integration policy he would pursue during the remainder of his two terms as Dean: "For my part, I also propose that, as an appendix, a Student Page be published, intended to collect observations or reflections that students of our Faculty wish to make on anything related to the curriculum, teaching methods, class and laboratory activities, etc., etc., that is, on anything related to the very life of the Faculty.
+On this Page, students would express not only their own opinions, but also those of the professors or any other technical or university authority they might be interested in consulting."

-Various literary-musical conferences were also published in that first issue, but in the Supplement, among which “The romantic generation and its hero” by the poet Raúl Montero Bustamante should be highlighted; “Mozart” and “Shakespeare” , by the Brazilian ambassador in our country Cyro de Azevedo; "Metchnikoff" by Hector Rossello; "The doctor in society" by Francisco Soca; “ Professional, moral and social responsibility in gynecology” by Augusto Turenne; "The field doctor as a cultural factor" by Santín Carlos Rossi and "The evolution of surgery over time" by Alfredo Navarro.
+Also published in that first issue, but in the Supplement, were various literary and musical lectures, among which we must highlight "The Romantic Generation and Its Hero" by the poet Raúl Montero Bustamante; "Mozart" and "Shakespeare" by the Brazilian ambassador to our country Cyro de Azevedo; "Metchnikoff" by Héctor Rossello; "The Physician in Society" by Francisco Soca; "Professional, Moral and Social Responsibility in Gynecology-Obstetrics" by Augusto Turenne; "The Field Doctor as a Cultural Factor" by Santín Carlos Rossi; and "The Evolution of Surgery Through Time" by Alfredo Navarro.

-Edward Wilson
+Eduardo Wilson

 [Home] [Editorial Board] [Instructions to Authors] [Subscription]